rtlabs-com/p-net/doc/creating_gsdml_files.rst

 The file is part of the conformance test tool download.
 Unzip the file PROFINET_GSD_Checker_2.34.zip, and double-click the "setup" file.
-After installation, enter "profinet" in the Windows search bar to start the program.
+After installation, enter ``profinet`` in the Windows search bar to start the program.

 Use the menu File > Open and select your GSD file.
 An overview of the file is shown.
 In the left menu different parts of the file can be selected.